 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for information security analysts, web developers and computer network architects - which includes web content managers - is expected go up by 22% from 2010-2020, a better than average rate (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for web developers - which includes web content managers - is expected go up by 20% from 2012-2022, a better-than-average rate (www.bls.gov).
 The median salary earned by people working as a web content manager in the 90th percentile or higher earned $85,000 or more per year, whereas the bottom 10th percentile earned $38,000 or less per year, according to PayScale.com.